• Menu

 Generally speaking, knives come in one of three lengths: 3 (76mm), 4 (102mm), or 5 (127mm).
 Shorter blades may require multiple passes to get your design down; longer blades are harder to control and produce less detail.

-Ultimately, you should pick a size based on comfort and control; if you have larger hands than most family members, perhaps starting with a longer blade will give you better precision later.
-If you’re uncertain about which length of the blade, to begin with, I would recommend going with a smaller model—you can always upgrade.
+Ultimately, you should pick a size based on comfort and control; if you have larger hands than most family members, starting with a longer blade will give you better precision later.
+If you’re uncertain about the blade’s length, I recommend using a smaller model—you can always upgrade.

 How do you start chip carving?